stevespages/shaula/README.md

 # shaula
 Website for the yacht, Shaula.
 This site was made using Express Application Generator.
+As the website is developed and maintained changes are uploaded to Github which automatically replaces the version of the website hosted at Heroku.

 ## Overview
 This website describes Shaula.
-It will enable voyages to be logged, documents to be uploaded and manuals to be uploaded.
+It will enable voyages to be logged and documents and manuals to be uploaded to be uploaded.
 The log, ,documents and manuals will be editable.
-Editing the site will be restricted to password protected users.
+Editing the site will be restricted to a single password protected user who will be the owner of the yacht.
 This readme document describes the organization of the site.

 ## Navigation
 * Home
-* Login
+* Login.
+When logged in replaced by Sign Out
-* Voyage
+* Voyages
 * Manuals
-* Documents (display to logged in users only)
+* Documents

 ## Views
-All views will have the website title, a header photo of Shaula and navigation.
+All views will have the website title, a header logo of Shaula and navigation.

 ### Home. `/`
 Short introduction to the yacht with additional photo(s) of Shaula.
 Links (all users): Login

 ### Login. `/login`
 There will be one administrator account.
-The administrator can create new editor accounts.
-Editor accounts can do everything the administrator account can do except create editor accounts.
 Login will require email and password.
-If password forgotten then send email and allow new password to be generated on answering that email.
-User should then have to create a new password to be allowed to proceed.

 ### List of Log Entries. `/voyages`
 Short description of voyage logs.